Overview

 3

 Many modern businesses are required to comply with Payment Card Industry (PCI) Data Security Standards.
 At the core of PCI is encryption.
-The fundamentals of modern encryption and the PCI standard, auditing and penetration testing techniques will be discussed.
+The fundamentals of modern encryption are explored and the PCI standard, auditing, and penetration testing techniques will be discussed.

 Pre-requisites: